Middle Indo-Aryan languages: Ardhamāgadhī

 Known from a few inscriptions, most importantly the pillars and edicts of Ashoka found in what is now Bihar.

 Gāndhārī

 Many texts in Kharoṣṭhi script have been discovered in the area centred on the Khyber Pass in what was known in ancient times as Gandhara and the language of the texts came to be called Gāndhārī.
 These are largely Buddhist texts which parallel the Pāli Canon, but include Mahāyāna texts as well.
-The language is distinct from other MI dialects.
+The language is distinct from other MIA dialects.

+Elu

+Elu (also Eḷa, Hela or Helu Prakrit) was a Sri Lankan Prakrit of the 3rd century BCE.
+It was ancestral to the Sinhalese and Dhivehi languages.
+One major source of sample is from Thonigala Rock Inscriptions, Anamaduwa.